 Biodiversity is all the different creatures living in one area.

 Biodiversity is the mix of different animals, plants, fungi, and microorganisms that make up our natural world.
 For example, a forest containing many types of trees, dozens of bird species, and both big and small mammals, is described as having high biodiversity.
 In contrast, a forest having just one type of tree, only two bird species, and a single type of mammal, is described as having low biodiversity.
-Biodiversity describes how many types of organisms are living in a single location – not how many individual organisms are currently living there.
-As creatures go extinct, biodiversity goes down which causes problems in the surrounding ecosystemA community of living organisms and non-living components that work together as a whole..
+Biodiversity describes how many types of organisms are living in a single location.
+It’s not how many individual organisms are currently living there.
+As creatures go extinct, biodiversity goes down which causes problems in the surrounding ecosystem.

 An ecosystem is a network of organisms working together in the same environment.